ammar-abagumbul/Arcade_Game/README.md

 # How to play 🎮

 Maximize the terminal window for a better experience!
+*Disclaimer: Maximize if Pacman map is not visible in mini window*

 ```bash
   make game